 However, your home insurance might be another place to seek help if all else fails and the problem gets worse.

-Water Softener Not Using Salt
+Water Softener is Not Using Salt

 Over time the salt in your softening machine can create a solid mass at the bottom of the salt tank.
 This solid block of salt can stop water flowing freely through the salt tank.
 When this happens the device stops producing soft water and it also stops using salt to make brine.
 This means that even though the machine is still producing water, this water will be hard.
 Your water softener will not produce soft water until you address the issue created by the salt build up.